stungkit/kiqr/README.md

 _Kiqr comes bundled with some third-party Ruby Gems.
 These are all well tested and receives regular security updates allowing you to focus on your own code:_
 - [dry-configurable](https://github.com/dry-rb/dry-configurable) - A simple mixin to make Ruby classes configurable
 - [valid_email2](https://github.com/micke/valid_email2) - ActiveModel validation for email.
 Including MX lookup and disposable email blacklist
+- [simple_form](https://github.com/heartcombo/simple_form) - Simple generation of forms that you can configure in your template

 ## Installation
 ### Option A: Use Kiqr Starter (easy)